timarkh/uniparser-grammar-udm/README.md

 # Udmurt morphological analyzer
-This is a rule-based morphological analyzer for Udmurt (udm; Uralic > Permic).
+This is a rule-based morphological analyzer for Udmurt (``udm``; Uralic > Permic).
 It is based on a formalized description of literary Udmurt morphology, which also includes a number of dialectal elements, and uses [uniparser-morph](https://github.com/timarkh/uniparser-morph) for parsing.
+It performs full morphological analysis of Udmurt words (lemmatization, POS tagging, grammatical tagging, glossing).

 ## How to use
 ### Python package